-Leahy, a Democrat, is a senator from Vermont and has served since Jan 14, 1975.
+Leahy is the senior senator from Vermont and is a Democrat.
+He has served since Jan 14, 1975.
 Leahy is next up for reelection in 2022.

 Read our 2017 Report Card for Leahy.

 Leahy is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the Senate positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Leahy has sponsored and cosponsored.
 See full analysis methodology.

 Ratings from Advocacy Organizations